Insight

 What This Means For Your Business

-If your AI strategy is "give developers access to an AI coding assistant," you're competing against organizations with agent platforms, MCP gateways, background agent infrastructure, automated code review systems, and AI-powered test generation pipelines.
+If your AI strategy is "give developers access to an AI coding assistant," you're competing against organizations with agent platforms, MCP gateways, background agent infrastructure, automated code review systems, and agent-driven test generation pipelines.

 The gap isn't about which model you're using.
 It's about whether you've built the infrastructure to use any model effectively.